cocos/cocos-docs/en/scripting/pooling.md

 ## Register reuse and unuse callback

-When creating a Node Pool instance, we can specify a component as where we want to handle the "reuse" and "unuse callback when we recycling nodes.
+When creating a Node Pool instance, we can specify a component as where we want to handle the "reuse" and "unuse" callback when we recycling nodes.
 Let's say we have a group of clickable menu items that we want to get from a Node Pool, each menu item has a `MenuItem.js` component attached:

 ```js
 // MenuItem.js